 Photo by Sijie Yuan, Maine Community Foundation

-Partner with the Little Jubba Central Maine Agrarian Commons
+Partners of the Little Jubba Central Maine Agrarian Commons

 Hello and thank you to those who would like to leverage your business, products, skills, and networks to raise funds for the Little Jubba Central Maine Agrarian Commons to support the Somali Bantu Community Association in Lewiston, Maine!
 We could not be more grateful or thrilled.

-Thank you to all our Partnerships
+Thank you to all our Partners

 - Calyx Farm promoted on social media and donated 10% of sales for a week (Website | Instagram)